 I Can Explain — Implied in a chapter where the girls are stuck at Tsuda's house for a night while Tsuda's parents are gone.
 The next morning Tsuda wakes up to find that that Shino's answered the phone... and it's his mother calling.

 Imagine Spotting — In Season 1, Episode 7, when Hagimura says she can't swim when her feet don't touch the bottom, appears an image of a kiddie pool.
-Then she chases the rest through sea asking who imagined it.
+Then she chases the rest through the sea furiously asking who imagined it.

 Indirect Kiss — A perverted variant (naturally) occurs when Aria offers Dejima the rest of her drink when the latter mentions that she's thirsty.